How to conduct a thorough ERP audit

 Building your audit team

-Whatever your audit objectives, a team to perform that audit is needed.
 Who should staff your team?
 A good rule of thumb is to choose people outside the domain of the audit.
 Engineers should not audit bills of material, but financial people have the understanding of complex data relationships and could perform the audit.
 Auditors must be people who can think critically and spot flaws in logic.
-They must also be agile enough to understand when a user-developed workaround is an improvement from the expected process flow.
-The developers of your ERP cannot have understood every situation possible but they did their best.
+They must also be agile enough to understand when a user-developed workaround is an improvement over the expected process flow.

 Featured white papers